Battery goes flat or is Disconnected - Doors, Bonnet & Windows closed

 - You can just about see the starter above.
 Touch the thick cable on the starter with the end of the stiff wire (careful not to touch chassis).

 - You should hear some clicks as the BSI comes to life: PRESS THE "DOOR OPEN" button on the key with your other hand.
-If you are lucky, this will clear the double-locking and the door should begin to open.
+If you are lucky, this will clear the dead-lock and the door should begin to open.

 - Once into the car, open the bonnet and fit the new battery - wait 30 seconds for the electronics to settle and you should be OK.